CBackyx/RingSG/README.md

 - We provide a smallest version of our experiments for our audience who want to quickly verify our results.
 To enable this version, simply add the `--smallest` flag to each of your evaluation and plot instruction.

 The evaluation options provided by `tmp_run_cluster.py` include:
-> Note that we also specify which option (setting) corresponds to which Figure/Table in our paper.
+> Note that we also clarify which option (setting) corresponds to each Figure/Table in our paper.
 > Estimations of running durations are provided, but it shall vary according to your hardware condition.

 ```bash